SiddhantArora091/Hello-World-and-Calculator-program/README.md

 ## 🎯 Purpose

-The main purposes of this project are:
+### Purpose 1

-- To introduce beginners to the syntax and structure of C++.
+To introduce beginners to the syntax and structure of C++.
+This includes learning how to write a simple program that outputs text and performs basic arithmetic.

+### Purpose 2
-- To demonstrate how to write a program that interacts with the user.
+To demonstrate how a C++ program can interact with users through input/output and perform calculations.
-- To show how basic operations can be performed with minimal code.
-- To serve as a starting point for students learning C++ programming in school or college.

-It can be used as a classroom example or as a personal practice exercise for learners.
+This helps learners understand variables, data types, and operators in a practical context.

 ---

 ## ✅ Conclusion

 This project provides a simple yet complete demonstration of how C++ can be used to build console applications.
 It combines both static output (Hello World) and interactive user input (Calculator) to offer a well-rounded beginner experience.
-Mastering these basics is essential before moving on to more complex topics like
+Mastering these basics is essential before moving on to more complex topics like conditionals, loops, functions, and object-oriented programming in C++.

+---

+## ✍️ Author

+**Siddhant Arora**